-The Stock Plan became effective on February 22, 1996, and will continue in effect until February 21, 2006, unless terminated sooner by the board of directors of the Company (the "Board").
-The Amended Stock Plan will take effect upon approval by the Company's stockholders.
+The Original Stock Plan became effective on February 22, 1996, and will continue in effect until February 21, 2006, unless terminated sooner by the board of directors of the Company (the "Board").
+The Third Amended Stock Plan will take effect upon approval by the Company's stockholders at the 2001 Annual Meeting.